 Now you see it… (the “pass-through window”, that is!)

 Now you don’t!

 Yeah for camouflage!
-And I’m loving the memories of Grandma Bernice that fly through my head every time I glance at that basket.
+And I’m loving the memories of the past every time I glance at that basket.
 Hmmm…I wonder if I can remember how she taught me to crochet?…

 Linking up to: